 - The Legacy of NIMH: Remember the Secret of NIMH?
 We added things to it.
 Dark things. 😀

-- The Dangers of Fraternization: Berlin after World War 2 was a hotbed of crime and political intrigue and 3 groups of investigators have to
+- The Dangers of Fraternization: Berlin after World War 2 was a hotbed of crime and political intrigue.

 - A Glorious Fall: An introduction to Eclipse Phase, a transhuman sci-fi horror RPG.